Seborrhoeic warts are non-cancerous (benign) warty growths that occur on the skin. They usually do not need any treatment.

 - By using a curette.
 This involves 'freezing' the surrounding skin with local anaesthetic.
 The seborrhoeic warts are then scraped off with a sharp surgical instrument called a curette.

-Sometimes lasers can be used to remove seborrhoeic warts.
 Once seborrhoeic warts have been removed, they usually do not return.

 Further reading and references

 Hey hi hello, So Ive had a plantar wart on the outside of my foot for about a year.
 I had my Dr. Look at it just to make sure that’s what it was, and bought some compound w stuff.
 I tried basically...lyssa96384